brick/varexporter/README.md

 ## Limitations

-- Exporting internal classes, including closures, is currently not supported. `VarExporter` will throw an `ExportException` if it finds one.
+- Exporting internal classes other than `stdClass` and `Closure` is currently not supported. `VarExporter` will throw an `ExportException` if it finds one.

   To avoid hitting this brick wall, you can implement `__serialize()` and `__unserialize()` in classes that contain references to internal objects.

+  Feel free to open an issue or a pull request if you think that an internal class could/should be exportable.

 - Just like `var_export()`, `VarExporter` cannot currently maintain object identity (two instances of the same object, once exported, will create two equal (`==`) yet distinct (`!==`) objects).